Background and activities

 - (2014) The higher the better?
 Interval training intensity in coronary heart disease.
 Journal of Science and Medicine in Sport. vol. 17 (5).

 - (2013) Aerobic exercise intensity assessment and prescription in cardiac rehabilitation: a joint position statement of the European Association for Cardiovascular Prevention and Rehabilitation, the American Association of Cardiovascular and Pulmonary Rehabilitation and the Canadian Association of Cardiac Rehabilitation.
-European Journal of Preventive Cardiology. vol. 20 (3).
+European Journal of Preventive Cardiology (EJPC). vol. 20 (3).

 - (2012) Aerobic interval training increases peak oxygen uptake more than usual care exercise training in myocardial infarction patients: a randomised, controlled study.
 Clinical Rehabilitation. vol. 26 (1).